whreinhardt/artificialspacetimes/README.md

-This is an example demonstration of the simulation capabilities from the publication "Artificial Spacetimes for Reactive Control of Resource-Limited Robots".
+This is an example demonstration of the simulation capabilities from the publication "Artificial Spacetimes for Reactive Control of Resource-Limited Robots" (https://arxiv.org/abs/2503.13355).
 To run this demonstration, the following steps must be completed:
 1. Download "sim-mwe.py" and "structpre.mat" to the active path of your Python environment.
 2. Install the necessary libraries, denoted by the import statements of sim-mwe.py.
 3. Open MATLAB (any release) and install the Schwarz-Christoffel toolbox from Toby Driscoll.